rosmo-robot/rosmo-robot.github.io/build.md

     functionality like setting effort can be applied to all the motors in the motor group.

-Since the Ziobot bot is built with an encoder on each motor, it usually is not necessary to directly deal with Motor or Encoder objects.
+Since the Rosmo Robotbot is built with an encoder on each motor, it usually is not necessary to directly deal with Motor or Encoder objects.
 Instead, use EncodedMotor or MotorGroup for higher level functionality.

 Using EncodedMotor
 ------------------
-Interacting with EncodedMotor objects is often the most convenient way to control motors on the Ziobot.
+Interacting with EncodedMotor objects is often the most convenient way to control motors on the Rosmo.
 The ZiobotLib.defaults module provides two ready-made EncodedMotor objects, left_motor and right_motor, which allow for fully independent control over the drive motors of the robot.